 Japanese Tea Garden (San Francisco) | Select mornings

-Located in Golden Gate Park, admission is free when entering between 9 – 10 am on Monday, Wednesday, and Friday.
+Located in Golden Gate Park, admission to the tea garden is free when entering between 9 – 10 am on Monday, Wednesday, and Friday.

-What’s great for kids: The beautiful blooming flowers are impressive to all.
+What’s great for kids: The beautiful blooming flowers are impressive.
 Sipping a drink in the tea house is a unique experience.
 Japanese structures and koi ponds add tranquility.

 Website >